 If you use snprintf() to load some value into a buffer, make sure you provide the format string.
-Don't use user-provided format strings, since that's an easy way to open yourself up to an exploit.
+Don't use user-provided format strings without delicate verification, since that's an easy way to open yourself up to an exploit.